Caring For Your Dog’s Ears… Naturally

 - Dark reddish brown buildup of waxy substance around the folds of the ears and deeper within the ear canal itself

 Some dogs can be in such discomfort that they can cause damage to their ear flap (pinna) from the scratching and repeated shaking over time.
 Such damage can be a nightmare to overcome, because the repeated head-shaking can knock off the tiny scabs that form along the bottom of the pinna, causing yet more bleeding.
-Any attempted cleaning or treatment of the ear itself almost always results in even more shaking right afterwards as well.
+Any attempted cleaning or treatment of the ear itself almost always results in even more shaking right afterward as well.

 Sometimes, a ‘civil war bandage’ which fastens the dog’s ears to the side of his head, is recommended for ear flap scabs and bleeding, with the intention being to have a scab stay on long enough for healing to take place underneath – but of course keeping the ears down in this manner is even more detrimental for the inner ears where the underlying problem exists, because it prevents any air from circulating.